 A broad range of NGOs operate in the West Bank.
-However, Israeli restrictions on movement impede civil society activity, human rights NGOs reportedly face harassment and threats from settlers and right-wing Israeli groups, Hamas-affiliated groups have been periodically shut down by Israeli or PA officials, and activists who criticize the PA leadership can face harassment and abuse by security services.
-In March 2017, the Knesset approved a law that bars entry for any foreign groups that publicly support a boycott of Israel or its West Bank settlements, which could affect Palestinian organizations’ access to Israel and foreign organizations’ access to both Israel and the West Bank.
+However, Israeli restrictions on movement can impede civil society activity, human rights NGOs reportedly face harassment and threats from settlers and right-wing Israeli groups, Hamas-affiliated groups have been periodically shut down by Israeli or PA officials, and activists who criticize the PA leadership can face harassment and abuse by security services.
+In 2017, the Knesset approved a law that bars entry for any foreign groups that publicly support a boycott of Israel or its West Bank settlements.
+Because Israel controls all entry points into the West Bank, this could affect Palestinian organizations’ access to Israel and foreign organizations’ access to both Israel and the West Bank.

 E3.
 Is there freedom for trade unions and similar professional or labor organizations?
 2 / 4

 Workers may establish unions without government authorization, but labor protections in general are poorly enforced.
 Palestinian workers seeking to strike must submit to arbitration by the PA Labor Ministry, and various other rules make it difficult to mount a legal strike.
 Palestinian workers in Jerusalem are subject to Israeli labor law.